ratulkhan1428/e-shop-client/README.md

+"E-shop".

+Check out the website: https://e-shop-assignment.web.app

+On this website:

-This is the client site repository of the website named "E-shop".
-Different types of products are displayed on this website.
-Customer can choose product and order.
+● Different types of products are displayed.
+Customers can choose product and order.

-In this website:

 ● Anyone can order a product by logging into his Gmail account.
-● Customers can see their product before checkout.
+● Customers can see their product detail before checkout.
 ● After checkout, order detail will save to the database and the customer can see his ordered items and details on the ‘orders’ page.

-Check out the website: https://e-shop-assignment.web.app
+● Admin can add, remove and edit products and detail.

-Here's the server site code: https://github.com/ratulkhan1428/e-shop-server
+Here's the server site repository: https://github.com/ratulkhan1428/e-shop-server